-COHRE delivered this Strategic Compass and the supplementary technical report to the Strategic Compass Steering Committee, the Chancellor, and the Provost.
-These stakeholders will confirm or further develop the final UIS Strategic Compass to guide the University through the opportunities and challenges of the coming decade.
+COHRE delivered this Strategic Compass and the supplementary technical report to the Strategic Compass Steering Committee, the Chancellor and the Provost.
+These stakeholders confirmed and further developed the final UIS Strategic Compass to guide the University through the opportunities and challenges of the coming decade.
+Those developments are reflected in this version of the Strategic Compass document.